A Little About Me

 I enjoy working in the yard, watching pre-code films/movies (look it up… I didn’t know what they were either until about four years ago!) and college football and basketball.

 I’ve been a Vols fan since the mid 70’s (I’m one of the fans that thought that firing Fulmer would be a disaster, and it has been.)
 I have always been somewhat of an Auburn and Notre Dame fan and fondly remember going to the Auburn – Tennessee games when they were played in Birmingham.

 Thanks for visiting my site!
-Here’s more about me below:
+Here’s more about my professional life below: